alelouis/alelouis.github.io.old/_posts/2018-04-20-chaotic-ephemeris.md

 <img style="margin: 0 auto; display: block; width : 100%;" src="../images/trisolaris/bbc.svg">

+I regret to say that I didn't manage to find recovery from unstable Era and confirm the theory of two flying star.
+Concerning the three flying star theory it probably means that Trisolaris will dive at great velocity into a dense formation of the three suns.
+This event is actually experienced virtually in the book as the Trisolar theory is being proposed by a character in-game.
+The other players, highly skeptical about its theory, finally believe him as the Trisolar day burn them to death.

-If you want to invest a few hours worth of your life in something, start reading — anything really — but the Three-Body problem is a good book.
+If you want to invest a few hours worth of your life in something, you can start reading the Three-Body problem as it is widely regarded as a good SF book.
 The Trisolaris system set apart, the story mainly deals with humanity reaction to a long term but certain threat.
 We assist to a radical and short spanned shift in mentality induced by the possible extinction of the entire human species, the dispossession of its history and the inevitable sink into oblivion.
-The second novel, The Dark Forest, also shines by introducing the eponymous hypothesis about the civilized universe and its attempt to solve Fermi paradox.
+The second novel, [The Dark Forest](https://www.amazon.fr/dp/B00U7G0UYI/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1), also shines by introducing the eponymous hypothesis about a civilized universe and its attempt to solve Fermi paradox.

+The elements disclosed in this post are details compared to the whole plot of the series and knowing them will not ruin — if you were to engage it — your reading experience.

-Finally, here is the Trisolar dance animated :
+Finally, here is the magnificent Trisolar dance animated :

 <div style="text-align:center;">
 <video  style="margin: 0 auto; width: 100%; max-width: 1020px; border-style: dotted;" autoplay loop="loop">